1975 in film

 The year 1975 in film involved some significant events.

+20th Century-Fox will celebrate their 40th anniversary.

 Highest-grossing films

 North America

 The top ten 1975 released films by box office gross in North America are as follows:

 International

 The highest-grossing 1975 films in countries outside of North America.

 Worldwide gross

 The following table lists known worldwide gross figures for several high-grossing films that originally released in 1975.
 Note that this list is incomplete and is therefore not representative of the highest-grossing films worldwide in 1975.
 This list also includes gross revenue from later re-releases.